haraldh/chainerror/booksrc/tutorial11.md

 # Debug for the ErrorKind

-One small improvement at the end of the tutorial is to fix the debug output of `Func1ErrorKind`.
+One small improvement is to fix the debug output of `Func1ErrorKind`.
 As you probably noticed, the output doesn't say much of the enum.

 ~~~